 What Heidegger wants his listeners to do is clearly to follow the phenomenological seeing of the phenomenon, to guide them into the reflection of one's own experience of boredom.
 Hence the experience of this profound boredom leads to a genuine reawakening of a fundamental attunement in which philosophizing can begin.
-Because in encountering the profound boredom the question of what world is; what finitude is and what I myself as an individual is will readily come to the fore.
-Then with the emptiness of boredom, the fundamental metaphysical question: Why are there beings at all instead of nothing?
-When a person really posts this question from his own experience he is then philosophizing.
+Because in encountering the profound boredom the question of what world is, what finitude is, and what I myself as an individual am, will readily come to the fore.
+Then, with the emptiness of boredom, arises the fundamental metaphysical question: Why are there beings at all instead of nothing?
+When a person really poses this question from his or her own experience, he or she is philosophizing.
 And this is the beginning of philosophy.

-"Philosophy is philosophizing."39 Hence the beginning of philosophy is to begin philosophizing.
-It should be clear that the "beginning" of philosophy discussed in this chapter does not refer to the history of philosophy.
+"Philosophy is philosophizing."37 Hence the beginning of philosophy is to begin philosophizing.
+It is clear that the "beginning" of philosophy discussed in this short paper does not refer to the history of philosophy.
 Nearly everybody would agree that ancient Greek philosophy was the beginning of Western philosophy.
 Of course, the interest here is to understand the beginning of one's own philosophization.

-"I mean, this feeling - a sense of wonder - is perfectly proper to a philosopher: philosophy has no other foundation, in fact,"40 Plato has Socrates say in the Theaetetus.
-Aristotle reiterates the same idea in the Metaphysics: "For it is owing to their wonder that men both now begin and at first began to philosophize."41 Wonder, thaumazein has long been considered as the origin of philosophization.
-But wonder is also a kind of attunement which cannot be created but only be found by Dasein.
-Whoever finds him- or herself in wonder may experience some kind of sudden dramatic and mystical union between himself and the universe, or and unbridgeable gap between herself and all other beings.
-Precisely speaking, one has to discover a strangeness or an abyss between oneself and the world and be amazed by this strangeness in order to ask the very first philosophical question: who am I and why is there a world?
+"The sense of wonder is the mark of the philosopher.
+Philosophy indeed has no other origin,"38 Plato has Socrates say in the Theatetus.
+Aristotle reiterates the same idea in Metaphysics, "it is owing to their wonder that men both now begin and at first began to philosophize."39 Wonder, thaumazein, has long been considered as the origin of philosophization.
+But wonder is also a kind of attunement that cannot be created but only be found by Dasein.
+Whoever finds him- or herself in wonder may experience some kind of sudden dramatic and mystical union between himself and the universe, or an unbridgeable gap between herself and all other beings.
+Precisely speaking, one has to discover a strangeness or a abyss between oneself and the world and is amazed by this strangeness in order to ask the very first philosophical question: who am I and why is there a world?
 But there is no guarantee of such enlightenment.